sympy/scipy-2016-tutorial/source/tutorial.rst

 arithmetics.
 However, if gmpy is not available, this module falls back to pure Python implementation, so ``import sympy`` will work correctly without gmpy being installed.
-Other dependencies include IPython, Matplotlib, NumPy, SciPy, Pyglet, LaTeX distribution and more.
+Other dependencies include IPython, Matplotlib, NumPy, SciPy, Cython, Pyglet, LaTeX distribution and more.

 SymPy in Python/IPython
 -----------------------